Resources/Audiences/Civil Contractors & GCs/Pricing & Margin Confidence

 • If the market supports more margin, take it.

-• If you are just high, tighten intentionally.
+• If you’re just high, tighten intentionally.

 • If the market is below your floor, walk away.